named-data/ChronoChat/README.md

         ./waf configure
         ./waf

 Congratulations! build/ChronoChat is ready to use.
-Do not forget to start ccnd and configure FIB before using ChronoChat.
+Do not forget to start NFD and configure FIB before using ChronoChat.
+For ease of debugging, you can generate trusted identities in your local TPM using `debug-tools/create-cert`.